 Miscellanies pattern of this study was characterized by higher consumption of low-fat dairy products (Table 3).
 Previous research suggests that dairy products may decrease the risk of CKD.
 Results of study carried by Bernstein et.al.
 (12) showed that intakes of dairy products, particularly low-fat dairy, had an inverse association with CKD.
 In Study of Atherosclerosis, dietary patterns characterized by consumption of low-fat dairy were associated with lower albumin/creatinine ratio (7).
 Study of Lew et.al.
 (15) showed that intake of poultry, fish, eggs, dairy products did not associate with risk of ESRD.
 Findings of study of Haring et.al.
-(16) showed that there was varied associations of specific dietary protein sources with risk of incident CKD; nuts, and low-fat dairy may be less detrimental to renal health than protein from nondairy products.
-These associations were partially explained by dietary components of dairy (monounsaturated fat, phosphorus, magnesium, calcium, and vitamin D. (20).
+(16) showed that there was varied associations of specific dietary protein sources with risk of incident CKD; nuts, and low-fat dairy products, and legumes being protective against the development of CKD.
+Evidence has suggested that protein from dairy may be less detrimental to renal health than protein from nondairy products.
+These associations were partially explained by dietary components of dairy (monounsaturated fat, polyunsaturated fat, phosphorus, magnesium, calcium, and vitamin D. (20).